SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: The Optimizer: Preprocessing SGD with Normalization and Whitening

 \paragraph{On the $\gradwhite$ Step.}

 As discussed in \Cref{sec: adam}, Adam relies on a second moment estimate to perform \emph{element-wise} gradient whitening.
-More formally, the second moment of Adam estimate a diagonal approximation of the Fisher information matrix (FIM) via~\citep{adam, hwang2024fadam}:
+More formally, its second moment estimate a diagonal approximation to the Fisher information matrix (FIM): ~\citep{adam, hwang2024fadam}:

 where $\text{Vec}(\cdot)$ denotes the vectorized operation, $\text{Diag}(\cdot)$ denotes the operation that produces a diagonal matrix given a vector, and $\odot$ denotes the Hadamard product.
 Hence, whitening using the inverse square root of this diagonal FIM is equivalent to element-wise rescaling with $\frac{1}{\sqrt{\mathbb{E}(\rmG^{\odot 2})}}$.
 Here, we consider the following non-diagonal approximation: